vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 BETWEEN 1994 AND 2000;
 ```

 gives you the names of all the films released between 1994 and 2000.

-**Remember**: the `BETWEEN` operator is _inclusive_; the beginning and end values are included in the results.
+It's important to remember that `BETWEEN` is _inclusive_, meaning the beginning and end values are included in the results!

 What does the `BETWEEN` keyword do?